 We collect most of the personal data we process directly from the individual concerned (or in the case of pupils, from their parents).
 In some cases, we collect data from third parties (e.g. referees, previous schools, the Disclosure and Barring Service (DBS) or professionals and authorities working with the individual) or from publicly available resources.

 Personal data held by us is processed by appropriate members of staff for the purpose for which the data was provided.
 We take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around the use of technology and devices, and access to school systems.
-We do not transfer data outside of the European Economic Area unless we are satisfied that the personal data will be afforded an equivalent level of protection.
+We do not transfer data unless we are satisfied that the personal data will be protected in accordance with data protection.

 In the course of school business, we share the personal data (including special category personal data where appropriate) with third parties such as the School’s doctors, the School’s professional advisers and relevant authorities (e.g. the Local Children Safeguarding Board, DBS, UK Visas and Immigration, HM Revenue and Customs, the Department for Education and the Department for Work and Pensions).
 Some of our systems are provided by third parties, e.g. hosted databases.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with specific directions.

 We share personal data about former pupils with the Old Mount Kelleians (“the OMK”).
 We do not otherwise share or sell personal data to other organisations for their own purposes.